andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 The extraction of the minerals used in smartphones involves environmental pollution, child labor, deforestation and health problems associated with working in mines in Africa.
 Assembly line work in Asia can take place in poor working conditions.
 Not least, the applications that run on smartphones can have a bad impact on smartphone users.
 But this is not something we think about.
 When owning a smartphone has become commonplace, it's hard to consider the long-term consequences because it's relatively vague and far removed from your own reality.
 So it's easier not to think about it.

 In an ideal world, the manufacturer and legislation would try to concretize the resulting problems and try to do something about them.
-The Dutch smartphone manufacturer Fairphone , for example, does this by visiting the cobalt mines in Congo and launching a program to improve working conditions in the mines based on their experiences during the visit (Angela 2023).
+The Dutch smartphone manufacturer Fairphone, for example, does this by visiting the cobalt mines in Congo and launching a program to improve working conditions in the mines based on their experiences during the visit (Angela 2023).
 Are they obligated to do so?
 No, they are not.
 They are doing it primarily for the sake of the Congolese, and in return, Fairphone can position its smartphone as a greener and fairer phone.
 However, these actions are not free and their phones are therefore relatively expensive compared to the competition.

 ### Recognizing and accepting risks for the future
 It is clear that we cannot fully guard against all future unintended consequences when developing new solutions.
 By its very nature, you cannot devise and develop measures against risks that you are not able to foresee.